e-CLOSE/Toolbox/Tools/Mentimeter.md

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - Mentimeter website: [Mentimeter](https://www.mentimeter.com/)
 - Mentimeter website for students to enter quiz-code: [Menti](https://www.menti.com/)